Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: The Dominant-vs-Dominated Phenomenon

-\paragraph{Illustrative example.} As illustrated in \cref{fig:dvd_example}, the prompt ``Neuschwanstein Castle coaster'' demonstrates this phenomenon: across multiple random seeds, the Castle's distinctive architecture dominates the generation while the coaster concept is suppressed.
-This pattern persists across different model versions (SD 1.4 and SD 2.1), indicating that DvD reflects a fundamental issue in diffusion-based generation rather than a model-specific artifact.
+As illustrated in \cref{fig:dvd_example}, the prompt ``Neuschwanstein Castle coaster'' demonstrates this phenomenon: across multiple random seeds, the distinctive architecture of Neuschwanstein Castle dominates the generation while the coaster concept is suppressed.
+This pattern persists across SD 1.4 and SD 2.1 and is also observed in high-DvD newer-model examples, indicating that DvD is not simply a model-specific artifact.